davetapley/pitchcam-rails/PITCHME.md

 #### The goal

-* Capture webcam images
+* Capture images
-* Show the positions
+* Show positions if necessary

 +++